Zina Bethune: Other work

 Throughout her life, Bethune worked with disabled students.
 She herself was diagnosed with scoliosis at age 11, and hip dysplasia.

 Bethune founded Bethune Theatredanse (now called Theatre Bethune) in 1981, a nonprofit dance and drama company that has toured internationally and performed at the White House.

 She founded Dance Outreach, now known as Infinite Dreams, in 1980, which, as of 2012, enrolls about 8,000 disabled children in dance-related activities throughout Southern California.

 Death

-On February 12, 2012, five days before her 67th birthday, Bethune was killed in an apparent hit and run crash while she was trying to help an injured opossum in Griffith Park, Los Angeles.
+Bethune was killed in an apparent hit and run crash on February 12, 2012, while she was trying to help an injured opossum in Griffith Park, Los Angeles.